patrick-huyphan/mantid/docs/source/release/v3.12.0/diffraction.rst

 - SCD Event Data Reduction interface now uses the Indexing Tolerance for Index Peaks to index the peaks for the Select Cell options in Choose Cell tab.
 Previously it used a constant, 0.12, for the tolerance.

+- :New algorithm ref:`IndexSatellitePeaks <algm-IndexSatellitePeaks>` for finding the indicies of "satellite" peaks refined using ref:`RefineSatellitePeaks <algm-RefineSatellitePeaks>`.

 Total Scattering
 ----------------